lukaszbudnik/migrator/README.md

 # dataSource format is specific to DB go driver implementation - see below 'Supported databases'
 dataSource: "user=postgres dbname=migrator_test host=192.168.99.100 port=55432 sslmode=disable"
 # override only if you have a specific way of determining tenants, default is:
-tenantSelectSql: "select name from migrator.migrator_tenants"
+tenantSelectSQL: "select name from migrator.migrator_tenants"
 # override only if you have a specific way of creating tenants, default is:
-tenantInsertSql: "insert into migrator.migrator_tenants (name) values ($1)"
+tenantInsertSQL: "insert into migrator.migrator_tenants (name) values ($1)"
 # override only if you have a specific schema placeholder, default is:
 schemaPlaceHolder: {schema}
 singleSchemas: